igorlord/ietf-ipv6-addr-mask/draft-lubashev-ipv6-addr-mask.md

 remains matching by prefix length, albeit with longer prefix lengths.
 This only allows for strictly hierarchical address groupings.
-The longer address lengths, however, provide opportunities for assigning semantics to bit strings within addresses beyond the prefix.
-See
+The longer address lengths, however, provide opportunities for assigning semantics to bit strings within addresses beyond the prefix, when allocating addresses for virtual services.

-{{example-systems}} for examples.
+Numerous systems (see {{example-systems}} for examples) have been assigning semantics to IPv6 bits past their IANA prefixes.
+These systems attempted to communicate address patterns underlying their system semantics both in documentation and in machine-readable configurations accompaning the systems.
+Due to the lack of standard notation, the documentation often resorted to pictographs and verbose English descriptions.
+The configuration syntax and parsers were invariably ad hoc and incompatible with other systems.

 Here we define a syntax for specifying groupings (matching rules) of IPv6 addresses, where a set of less-significant bits have a particular